 - Sikome Aquatic Facility is classified as a man-made beach.
 Water quality criteria for man-made beaches is different than for public swimming pools.

 - Three fresh water wells supply the water for Sikome.
 No water is taken from the Bow River.

 - An on-location water treatment plant ensures good water quality.

 - Every week, staff take six water samples from different areas in the lake.
 The samples are analyzed at the Foothills Hospital.
 Results are forwarded to the Calgary Health Region and the park.

-legal boundaries.
 Do not rely on them for navigation or to determine legal boundaries.